 Tangy BBQ Sauce

 1. Heat a small pot over medium heat.
 Once hot, add the butter and onions then sauté until translucent.
 Whisk in the remaining ingredients and bring it to a soft boil.
 Reduce the heat and let the sauce simmer for about 15-30 minutes to reduce.
 To make a sweeter sauce, add another tablespoon of brown sugar.
-To make a spicier sauce, add 1-2 teaspoons of red pepper flakes to taste.
+To make a spicier sauce, add one or two teaspoons of red pepper flakes to taste.

 2. Turn the heat off and let it cool.
 Serve immediately or store in the fridge for up to a week.